FabioTranjan/twitter-clone/README.md

 # Twitter Clone

 ## Description
-This is a WebApp inspired on the Twitter, with the same core functionalities, shuch as post, follow someone, be followed, etc.
+This is a WebApp inspired on the Twitter, with the same core functionalities, shuch as feed posts, follow someone, be followed, etc.
 It can server as a template for another WebApps, reusing the core CRUD functionality and implementing new platform specifics requirements.

 ## Technologies